 - Chia seeds – added for nutrients, antioxidants, fiber

-and omega-3 fatty acids and a source of plant-based protein - Water
+and omega-3 fatty acids and a source of plant-based protein. - Water – and you can add a little ice to make it frothier.

 Instructions: